-North Island College students are spread across the beautiful vast regions of northern Vancouver Island.
-As a student at NIC, you are a member of North Island Students’ Union (NISU) and entitled to all the benefits of that membership!
+North Island College (NIC) students are spread across the beautiful & vast regions of Northern Vancouver Island.
+All students at NIC, are members of North Island Students’ Union (NISU) and entitled to all the benefits of that membership!
 The Students’ Union offers services to support members, while advocating for high quality, affordable, and accessible post-secondary education.
-Your Students’ Union also facilitates campus life events, continually working to make your time at NIC rewarding.
+NISU also facilitates events, working to make time at NIC rewarding.
 NISU is member based, led by a Board of Directors with Spring general elections and a Fall by-election, when needed.
 For students, by students, get informed, get in touch, and get involved.

 Okanagan College Students' Union

 The Okanagan College Students’ Union (OCSU), is a non-profit organization formed by students, for students.
 The membership of the organization is made up of Okanagan College Students from the Penticton, Kelowna, and Salmon Arm campuses.
 There are two basic purposes for the OCSU, or indeed any Students’ Union: firstly, to provide services to our members on a non-profit basis, and secondly, to advocate on behalf of our members.